 Kyoto: Tawaraya Ryokan

 Step back in time at Tawaraya Ryokan, an establishment that’s been serving travelers for over 300 years.
 It’s renowned for impeccable service, exquisite cuisine, and a serene atmosphere.
 The location is a real winner too – just a short stroll from downtown Kyoto.
+Book it on booking.com.

 Hakone: Hakone Ginyu

 For an onsen experience to die for, make a beeline for Hakone Ginyu.
 This ryokan features rooms with private open-air baths overlooking the stunning mountainous scenery of Hakone.
 It’s the perfect place to unwind after a day of sightseeing.
+Book it on Agoda.

 Kanazawa: Motoyu Ishiya

 If you’re looking to explore the historic city of Kanazawa, Motoyu Ishiya is your ryokan of choice.
 With a homely vibe and a delightful on-site onsen, it delivers a uniquely personal and relaxing experience.
+Book it on booking.com.

 Takayama: Wanosato

 Wanosato is an 160-year-old ryokan set in the picturesque countryside of Takayama.
 With only eight rooms, it offers an intimate experience, complete with kaiseki dinners featuring locally sourced ingredients.
+Book it on booking.com.

-Final Words: Dive into the Ryokan Experience
+Final Recommendations: Dive into the Ryokan Experience

 FAQ: Your Ryokan Questions, Answered